-The Management and Planning of Specialized Operations in Emergency Medical Services (EMS) course is a practical application of NIMS ICS-300 knowledge and skills focused on the EMS aspects.
+This 6-day course is a practical application of National Incident Management System Incident Command System (ICS)-300 knowledge and skills focused on the emergency medical services (EMS) aspects.
 Students will produce Incident Action Plans for various event and incident types.

 Topics addressed to enable the effective management of the EMS components of planned events and complex incidents include: